metalabharvard/mlml.io/content/events/the-future-of-science-museums-michael-john-gorman-in-conversation-with-jeffrey-schnapp.md

 ---
-title: 'The Future of Science Museums: Michael John Gorman in conversation with Jeffrey Schnapp'
+title: The Future of Science Museums
+subtitle: Michael John Gorman in conversation with Jeffrey Schnapp
+status: ""
 outputs:
     - HTML
     - Calendar